 LSE100 is LSE's flagship interdisciplinary course taken by all undergraduate students in the first year of your degree programme.
-The course is designed to develop your capacity to tackle multidimensional problems through research-rich education, giving you the opportunity to explore transformative global challenges in collaboration with peers from other departments and leading academics from across the School.
+The course is designed to develop your capacity to tackle multidimensional problems through research-rich education, and provides you with unique opportunities to examine global challenges in collaboration with peers from other departments and leading academics from across the School.